**This page provides helpful links to Resources for completing a proposal, and links to the Application and Continuation Form.**

 Note that only faculty/staff of the University may serve as Principal Investigators (P.I.s) in research involving human participants.
 Students may not conduct such research without a faculty/staff P.I. who is the legally responsible party for the research.

-The proposal process requires time and thoughtful attention.
+RESOURCES: The proposal process requires time and thoughtful attention.
 To help guide researchers through the proposal submission and review process, the following resources may be useful:

 - Guidelines for Applying for Approval of Research Involving Human Participants